Mehrancd/use_full_code/README.md

 *-how to create nnunet env in cluster (13/12/2024):*

+     if you need to train nnunet for segmentation you need to provide images and labels and a json file as: nnUNet_results, nnUNet_raw, nnUNet_preprocessed,
+     in folder nnUNet_raw/ you create a dataset with number and name such as:Dataset1001_M01 and put two folders inside along with dataset.jason as imagesTr, labelsTr. images and labels should have the same name and  _0000 at the end. in jason file:
+     {
+    "channel_names": {
+        "0": "CT"             % this refer to modalities },
+    "labels": {
+        "background": 0,           % normally where we do not want to segment "Emph": 1,                 % the first label which might be only this "GGO": 2                   % the secnod and so on with any name },
+    "numTraining": 20,             % number of subjects for training, you may use a few to solve issue and then put maximum number
+    "file_ending": ".nii.gz",      % refer to the extenstion of files, nii, mhd, ...
-     it might not work in future BTW:
+    "name": "Emph_GGO",            % optional name for your model Then, you need to create a nnUnet environment as: it might not work in future BTW:
           Creating a clean python 3.10 using venv: source /share/apps/examples/source_files/python/python-3.10.0.source